Aerospace · MIL-Spec · AS9102 FAI · ITAR-Aware

 Founder Note · Mr. Fei Bo Hu

 “Aerospace work is where document discipline becomes the product.
 The connector and the wire are commodity inputs anyone can buy; what your customer is paying for is the FAI Form 3 traceability, the ITAR-aware handling and the DO-160 test plan that lands first time.
-We built the segregated drive and the US-person review process before AS9100D auditors asked for it — because the buyers asked for it first.”
+We built the segregated drive and the US-person review process because the buyers asked for it first.”

 — Mr. Fei Bo Hu, President · Xudong Group